Birgu: History

 Phoenicians, Greeks, Romans, Byzantines, Arabs, Normans, the Angevines, the Aragonese and the Order of Saint John all contributed to the development of Birgu.

+Birgu was part of a town named Birmula.
+When the order of St John came to Malta they planned to build 3 cities from this land.
+It started from Senglea, then Vittoriosa and Cospicua.
+The rest of the land was named Cottonera and it was surrounded with the Cottonera lines.

 In the Middle Ages, the islands' communal organisation in this period pitted the Mdina town-council, or Universitas, against the independent entity centred around the Castrum Maris.
 Many inhabitants of Birgu, and the neighbouring villages argued that they were not liable to pay taxes to the Mdina town-council, as they fell within Castrum Maris jurisdiction.
 For example, this was the case with the inhabitants of Żejtun, who refused to pay the taxes due to the Mdina council in 1473, even if as late as 1494 they were expected to take refuge in Mdina, rather than Birgu.

 After being driven out of Rhodes by the Ottoman Empire, the Order of Saint John were granted Malta as their new home.
 In 1526, the Order sent a commission made up of eight knights to Malta, representing each of the langues.
 They described Birgu as a small defenceless town with old houses in poor condition.
 When they arrived in 1530, they decided to make Birgu the capital city of Malta, since the former capital, Mdina, was inland and did not suit their naval requirements.

 The city was fortified in the 1530s and strengthened in the 1550s in preparation for an attack by the Ottoman Empire.
 This included the construction of the Castle of St Angelo, a large fortification separated from the city by a narrow channel, instead of the ancient Castrum Maris.
 The castle was connected to the city by means of a drawbridge.